-16 February 2021 - Information for the industry
+19 July 2021 – Information for the Industry from Swiss Medtech

 On 26 May 2021 the European Medical Device Regulation (MDR) will come into force, the same day that the corresponding Swiss Medical Device Ordinance (MedDO) enters into effect.
 All stakeholders must be aware that the Mutual Recognition Agreement (MRA) between Switzerland and the European Union (EU) will probably not be updated by 26 May 2021.
 Regardless of all our efforts, Switzerland will probably become a third country in the area of medical devices on 26 May 2021.
 We offer practical assistance for the third country scenario: